MCE Continues to Watchdog Environmental Agencies During COVID-19

 - the steps taken to avoid the compliance issue (including whether you contacted the Department for assistance) and why the compliance issue was not reasonably avoidable; and

 - the connection between the compliance issue and the challenges in responding to COVID-19.

 However, the DNR does not include any mechanisms to ensure facilities self-report these compliance issues.
 See DNR’s statement on regulatory relief from March 24, 2020 here for details.
-DNR is expected to post any requests for enforcement discretion and agency decisions on their website.
-Know that MCE is watching our state and federal agencies during this time and strategizing how to ensure Missouri’s health and environment are not harmed further during COVID-19 as a result of poor government oversight.
+On July 17, 2020, DNR posted a list of requests for enforcement discretion and agency decisions on their website.
+According to this list, no CAFOs requested regulatory relief due to COVID-19, however it is possible that facilities simply did not report regulatory challenges.
+We know that livestock operations have struggled to manage animal capacity on-site with outbreaks and closures at meat processing facilities.
+As conditions of the pandemic change, MCE continues watching our state and federal agencies during this time and strategizing how to ensure Missouri’s health and environment are not harmed further during COVID-19 as a result of poor government oversight.

 Join MCE’s CAFO Advocacy Network to receive updates and action items regarding Missouri CAFO activities.